Call 765-204-1188

 Aftercare

 Aftercare involves ongoing support and resources to maintain sobriety after initial treatment.
-This includes regular therapy sessions, support groups, and continued use of MAT if necessary, helping to prevent relapse and support long-term recovery.
+Aftercare includes regular therapy sessions, support groups, and continued use of MAT if necessary, helping to prevent relapse and support long-term recovery.

 How Does Ultracet Interact with Alcohol?